equill/netdescribe/README.md

                             # in units of 1,000,000 bits per second.
 Zero for subinterfaces
                             # with no concept of bandwidth.
             - ifPhysAddress    # E.g. MAC address for an 802.x interface
-    - ifIfaceAddrMap      # Mapping of addresses to interface indices
+    - ipIfaceAddrMap      # Mapping of addresses to interface indices
-        - interface index (relative to ifTable)
+        - interface index (relative to ifTable, matches <SNMP index> from the `interfaces` section)
             - list of ipaddress objects, of type IPv4Interface or IPv6Interface
     - ifStackTable      # Contents of the ifStackTable SNMP table.
                         # Returned as None if ifStackTable is not implemented on the target,